 They expect their partner to serve them and obey them in all things – even things that are criminal in nature.
 They see their partner as inferior, stupid and unable to be a whole person without a relationship.

 Threatening to hunt you down if you ever leave.
-A fist raised, doors slammed, loud intimidating behavior.
+A fist raised, doors slammed, punched walls, objects thrown, loud intimidating behavior.
 Threatening to commit suicide if you leave them.

 Such as breaking your possessions as a punishment, used mostly to terrorize the partner into submission.
-Puts holes in walls with fist, knives or guns.
+Puts holes in walls with a fist or throwing objects at you, animals or kids to threaten into compliance.

 This may involve a person holding their partner down, physically restraining them from leaving.
 Pushing, shoving, slapping or hitting.